qu8n/dotfiles/README.md

 This dotfiles repository's root mirrors my `$HOME` directory.
 By default, I organize configs in their own directories inside `$HOME/` to keep things tidy.
-However, some tools are strict about saving their configs in `~/.config`.

-`./macos/README.md` contains my macOS setup guide, which includes a list of steps to configure a new machine and import my saved settings.

-There are also READMEs in each directory to explain what's inside, like what the tool is, what I use it for, "cheat sheet"-like commands, etc.
+There are also READMEs in each directory to explain what's inside, like what the tool is, what I use it for, useful commands, etc.

 ## (In)frequently asked questions